 This is the forth BiH Alternative Report on Bosnia and Herzegovina’s EU integration, with a focus on democracy and the functionality of the state, rule of law and corruption, human rights, especially the rights of minorities and vulnerable groups, and transitional justice and we referred on social and economic issues and reform agenda.

-In February 2016, Bosnia and Herzegovina submitted the application for membership in the European Union, although two key conditions have not been not fulfilled.
-The ruling of the European Court of Human Rights in the case „Sejdić and Finci“ has not been implemented yet, although in the meantime was rendered the judgement in almost identical case „Zornić“.
-The coordination mechanism for EU integration as never agreed upon, whereby the Council of Ministers of BiH formally adopted a decision on the coordination mechanism at a secret session and without the knowledge of partners in the negotiation process, which has drastically undermined the credibility of the very process.
+In February 2016, Bosnia and Herzegovina submitted the application for membership in the European Union, although two key conditions have not been fulfilled.
+The ruling of the European Court of Human Rights in the case „Sejdić and Finci“ has not been implemented yet, although in the meantime was rendered the judgment in almost identical case „Zornić“.
+The coordination mechanism for EU integration has never agreed upon, whereby the Council of Ministers of BiH formally adopted a decision on the coordination mechanism at a secret session and without the knowledge of partners in the negotiation process, which has drastically undermined the credibility of the very process.

 Democratic performance of parliaments and governments at the state, entity and cantonal levels are extremely poor, with an alarming continuity of decline in quality of democratic processes.
 The work of the institutions is still characterized by instability, lack of transparency and inefficiency.

 Minority and vulnerable groups continue to live in difficult conditions.
-In terms of anti-discrimination legislation, positiv development is the introduction of prohibition of hate crime through amendments to the Criminal Code of FBiH.
+In terms of anti-discrimination legislation, positive development is the introduction of prohibition of hate crime through amendments to the Criminal Code of FBiH.
 On the other hand, a regression in the legal framework for the protection of the rights of Roma as one of the most vulnerable groups was registered, because all the state policies in this field expired as of last year.

 Find out more about findings of the Initiative in BiH Alternative Report 2016 that is available on www.eu-monitoring.ba